rms-open-letter/rms-open-letter.github.io/README.md

 ## Contributing :raising_hand:

-Please note, issues about techical problems in this repository are welcome.
+Please note, issues about technical problems in this repository are welcome.
 Complaints about the content of the letter are not on topic and will be deleted - there's a lot more places that are more appropriate than opening issues.

 Pull requests may be merged in batches.
 Thanks for your patience!